What is cardiovascular disease?

 CVD is usually associated with a build-up of fatty deposits inside the arteries (atherosclerosis) and an increased risk of blood clots.

-It can also be associated with damage to arteries in organs such as the brain, heart, kidneys and eyes, however leading a healthy lifestyle can have a huge impact to help prevent CVD.
+It can also be associated with damage to arteries in organs such as the brain, heart, kidneys and eyes.

 Causes of CVD